-The EU Taxonomy is a classification system down (EU) Regulation 2020/852, establishing a list of environmentally sustainable economic activities.
+The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
 That Regulation does not lay down a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with Taxonomy or not.
+Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.

-Product name: Legal entity identifier:
+Product name: